livebud/duo/Readme.md

 ## Current Plan

 - [x] Setup Svelte HTML parser in pegjs
-- [ ] Get the important Svelte parser tests passing (9/110 tests currently passing)
+- [-] Get the important Svelte parser tests passing (15/119 tests currently passing) (`make test`)
+  - Pausing this approach for right now.
+This [tree-sitter grammar](https://github.com/Himujjal/tree-sitter-svelte/blob/master/grammar.js) should be helpful enough.
+- [ ] Write a Svelte lexer (`make lex`)
-- [ ] Translate the generated parser to Go
+- [ ] Write a Svelte parser
-- [ ] Render the parsed AST into HTML
+- [ ] Interpret the parsed AST into HTML

 I plan on working on this here and there.
 Contributions very welcome!